What are the different types of procurement?

 Track all your vendors in one place

-Keeping tabs on several vendors' performance can be an arduous task.
+Keeping tabs on several vendors' performance can be time consuming and highly manual.
 With Ramp, you can track all your vendors in one dashboard giving you deep insights into vendor performance.
-Additionally, Ramp’s Vendor Management dashboard gives you a single view into every vendor detail, document, and transaction so you can get answers about your vendors quickly and easily.
+Ramp’s Vendor Management dashboard also gives you a single view into every vendor detail, document, and transaction so you can get answers about your vendors quickly and easily.

 Invoice payment and processing automation